-Britain’s lasting relationship with, and future reliance upon, the sea will be explored at a major maritime conference taking place at Plymouth University.
+Britain’s lasting relationship with, and future reliance upon, the sea will be explored at a major maritime conference taking place at University of Plymouth.

 Britain and the Sea 3, being held on September 11 and 12, is focused upon the heading of 'Enriching Britain’s Maritime Capability' and will examine key areas of marine and maritime concern affecting the UK.

-Supported by Plymouth University’s Marine Institute and School of Government, in partnership with the Maritime Foundation, the conference will feature expert speakers from Plymouth and around the country.
+Supported by University of Plymouth's Marine Institute and School of Government, in partnership with the Maritime Foundation, the conference will feature expert speakers from Plymouth and around the country.

 It will also see the launch of the Dartmouth Centre for Seapower and Strategy, a pioneering venture aimed at raising knowledge, awareness and understanding of strategic and defence issues as they relate to maritime affairs and informing and shaping security policy decision-making through education, training and research.